Nikki Kaye: Second term

-Following the 2011 election, Kaye was elected Chair of Parliament's Education and Science Select Committee.
-During this time, despite a minority of Government members on the Committee, she managed to progress a significant number of inquiries and pieces of legislation through the House process.
-At the end of 2012 the Education and Science Select Committee completed an inquiry into 21st Century Learning Environments and Digital Literacy, which Kaye championed.
+Following the 2011 election, Kaye was elected chair of Parliament's education and science committee.
+During this time, despite her party not having a majority, she managed to progress a significant number of inquiries and pieces of legislation through the House process.
+At the end of 2012, the committee completed an inquiry into 21st century learning environments and digital literacy, which Kaye championed.

 Kaye was instrumental in bringing a gay pride event back to Auckland, where there is a significant LGBT community in her electorate.
-In 2012 she worked with Green MP Kevin Hague on a private member's bill to reform adoption and surrogacy laws, which was introduced to Parliament that year.
+In 2012, she worked with Green MP Kevin Hague on a private member's bill to reform adoption and surrogacy laws, which was introduced to Parliament that year.
 In August 2012, Kaye successfully led the campaign within the National Party to retain the alcohol purchase age at 18, despite significant support from parliamentary colleagues to raise the purchase age.

-On 29 August 2012 Kaye delivered a speech at Parliament in favour of Louisa Wall's Marriage (Definition of Marriage) Amendment Act 2013, which she voted for through all stages.
-This was met with positive reception from members of the LGBT community.
+On 29 August 2012, Kaye delivered a speech at Parliament in favour of Louisa Wall's Marriage (Definition of Marriage) Amendment Act 2013, which she voted for through all stages.
+This was met with a positive reception from members of the LGBT community.

 Third term and promotion to Cabinet Minister

-On 22 January 2013 Kaye was appointed by Prime Minister John Key to the Cabinet of New Zealand and was appointed as Minister for Food Safety, Minister of Civil Defence and Minister of Youth Affairs, along with being made the Associate Minister of Education and Associate Minister of Immigration.
+On 22 January 2013, Kaye was appointed by Prime Minister John Key to the Cabinet of New Zealand and was appointed Minister for Food Safety, Minister of Civil Defence and Minister of Youth Affairs, along with being made the Associate Minister of Education and Associate Minister of Immigration.

-After the 2014 general election, Kaye was appointed Minister for ACC, while retaining her other portfolios, except Food Safety and Associate Immigration.
-In 2016 she took leave from Parliament and her ministerial duties while being treated for breast cancer.
-She returned to Parliament in early 2017 to resume full duties.
+After the 2014 general election, Kaye was appointed Minister for ACC, while retaining her portfolios in civil defence, youth, and education.
+In September 2016, she took leave from Parliament and her ministerial duties while being treated for breast cancer.
+She returned to Parliament in early 2017 to resume full duties and was promoted to Minister of Education in May 2017.

-In the 2017 election Kaye retained the Auckland Central electorate in the 2017 election, but National became an opposition party.
+Kaye retained the Auckland Central seat in the 2017 election, but National was not returned to government, after failing to form a coalition with NZ First.